StartSWest/erlang_chat_test/README.md

 ./serve-backup
 ```

-Before executing this two commands first edit them to change the server node address to match your current system.
+Before executing this commands first edit them to change the server node address to match your current system.

 ```
 gedit serve | gedit serve-main | gedit serve-backup
 ```

-Change the `-name main_server@192.168.1.103` parameter to match your system server address.
-You can use `-sname` to use short-names.
-See `server_name_type` in `client.config` to allow clients to connect to the server using short-names.
+Change the option *-name main_server@192.168.1.103* parameter to match your system server address.
+You can instead use *-sname* to configure short-name address type.
+See *server_name_type* in `client.config` to allow clients to connect to the server using short-names.

 ### 5. Starting the clients